lionelchg/PFamClassifier/README.md

 # PFamClassifier repository

 This is a repository for classifying protein domains of the PFam dataset available at on [Kaggle](https://www.kaggle.com/datasets/googleai/pfam-seed-random-split).
+Mirror of a cleaned private repository done for a coding challenge.

 ## Overview of the repository